sneakerhax/Tacticontainer/README.md

 An automation tool for running Red Team tools in containers

-Tacticontainer (a play off [Tacticooler](https://splatoon.fandom.com/wiki/Tacticooler), a sub-weapon in the video game Splatoon) uses the Docker SDK for Python to automate the running of Offensive Security tools in containers.
+Tacticontainer (a play off [Tacticooler](https://splatoon.fandom.com/wiki/Tacticooler), a sub-weapon in the video game Splatoon) uses the Docker SDK for Python to automate the running of Red Team tools in containers.
 The outputs are written to organized files.

 ![alt text](.img/tacticooler.png)